Jonny-exe/binary-fractions/binary_fractions/README.md

  | ispositiveinfinity() -> bool
 ```

-Determine if object is Positive Infinity.
+Determines if object is Positive Infinity.

 **Arguments**: